Actifio/zfdr/README.md

   3: Export AGM SLTs         Do you want to export your Policy Templates from AGM?
 If we have two AGMs, this will help us set up protection on the target side.
   4: Display VMware Config   Do you want to display the config of your current VMs?
   5: Export VMware Config    Do you want to export the config of your current VMs?
 This creates a new CSV file.
+  6: Update VMware Config    Do you want to update a previous export?
+This creates a new CSV file by comparing a previous export to the current config and adding any new VMs using the source VM name
   ```
   Effectively the order of operations on the source side prior to a failover is the following: